nemec/nemec.github.io/_posts/2020-05-24-ebay-port-scanning.md

 To summarize what we've found so far:

-* Ebay collects data on whether certain ports are open on your local PC
+* eBay collects data on whether certain ports are open on your local PC
-* This data is shipped to an Ebay domain, but does not seem to be used otherwise
+* This data is shipped to an eBay domain, but does not seem to be used otherwise
 * Additional data like User Agent and IP are also sent

-If Ebay isn't using it to decide whether you should be allowed to log in right there, what _is_ it doing with the data?
+If eBay isn't using it to decide whether you should be allowed to log in right there, what _is_ it doing with the data?
 At this point, I'd stayed up late and was pretty tired, so I totally missed one hugely suspicious indicator - the domain where data is exfiltrated is _not_ a subdomain of `ebay.com` - it's `ebay-us.com`.
-Still, a quick check shows that it's owned by somebody at Ebay, so at the very least it isn't phishing malware.
+Still, a quick check shows that it's owned by somebody at eBay, so at the very least it isn't phishing malware.
 Twitter user Armchair IR [pointed out](https://twitter.com/__T_X_8/status/1264579224372785152) that similar behavior has been seen by Facebook and it traced to a company called ThreatMetrix, an identity tracking/anti-fraud company.
 Checking the